 Create a new Git repo in your project

-VSTS and TFS projects contain Git repositories, work items, builds, and releases.
+Azure DevOps Services and TFS projects contain Git repositories, work items, builds, and releases.
 You can use Git repos in your projects to manage your source code as your project grows.
-This guide shows you how to create a Git repo using the web portal for either VSTS (VSTS - hosted on Azure) or Team Foundation Server (TFS - on-premises).
+This guide shows you how to create a Git repo using the web portal for either Azure DevOps Services (hosted on Azure) or Team Foundation Server (TFS - on-premises).

-- A VSTS account.
+- An Azure DevOps organization.
 If you don't have one, you can sign up for one for free.
-Each account includes free, unlimited private Git repositories.
+Each organization includes free, unlimited private Git repositories.

 - Git command line tools: